awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-configure-web-server.md

    Save the file\.
 This requires Linux root permissions\.

-1. Run the following command to make a backup copy of the file named `/etc/sysconfig/httpd`\.
+1. Run the following command to back up the `/etc/apache2/envvars` file\.

    ```
-   sudo cp /etc/sysconfig/httpd /etc/sysconfig/httpd.backup
+   sudo cp /etc/apache2/envvars /etc/apache2/envvars.backup
    ```

-1. Use a text editor to edit the file named `/etc/sysconfig/httpd`\.
-Add the following line, specifying the user name and password of the cryptographic user \(CU\)\.
-Replace *<CU user name>* with the name of the cryptographic user\.
+1. Use a text editor to edit the `/etc/apache2/envvars` file\.
+Add the following command, specifying the user name and password of the crypto user \(CU\)\.
+Replace *<CU user name>* with the name of the crypto user\.
 Replace *<password>* with the CU password\.

    ```
    export n3fips_password=<CU user name>:<password>